 - stretched around the contact areas of the tooth.

-- returns to its original shape and pushes the teeth to create space.
+- return to their original shape and push the teeth to create space.

-- are typically used only when a rubber separator is not doing the trick.
-This usually happens when the contact between teeth is so tight that a rubber spacer just will not fit.
+- typically used only when a rubber separator is not doing the trick.
+This usually happens when the space between the teeth is so tight that a rubber spacer just will not fit.

-The procedure of fitting the spacers for braces is quiet simple and painless.
+The procedure of fitting the spacers for braces is quite simple and painless, although it may be a bit uncomfortable.
 The orthodontist will simply stretch the spacers, and then fit them between the patient’s molars.
 In orthodontics, this procedure is referred to as flossing.
-As the name says it, the process is pretty much similar to the regular flossing that is part of the regular oral hygiene routine.
+As the name suggests, the process is pretty much similar to the regular flossing that is part of a good oral hygiene routine.

-Orthodontists will usually advise patients to wear the rubber spacers 1 or 2 weeks prior to braces.
-As teeth move, it is possible that the spacers fall out before the second week.
-This usually means that the spacers did the job and there is enough space for braces between molars.
+Orthodontists will usually advise patients to wear the spacers for 7 to 10 days before getting their braces.
+As teeth move, it is possible for the spacers to fall out prior to that time frame.
+This usually means that the spacers did their job, and there is enough space for braces between the molars.
 However, some specialists may recommend patients to continue to wear the spacers for a while during the braces treatment.

 If a patient has separators, they cannot floss around them or pick at them.
-It is also normal that when wearing a rubber separator, you can feel it when you bite.
-It is better to leave the spacer in place until the next orthodontic appointment.
+It is also normal that, when wearing a rubber separator, you can feel it when you bite.
+As much as it might seem like an inconvenience, it is better to leave the spacer in place until your next orthodontic appointment.

 Orthodontic bands are metal devices that replace the spacers.
 They are typically implemented in the posterior section of the mouth, and kept in its place by a dental cement adhesive.

-Although the spacers for braces are usually painless, some patients may experience annoying side-effects, such as: pain, sensitivity, or sore jaw.
+Although spacers for braces are usually painless, some patients may experience annoying side-effects, such as: pain, sensitivity, or sore jaw.
 These side-effects are usually felt for 2 or 3 days after having the spacers fit.
-You can manage pain with counter analgesic medication, or with home-remedies, such as cold water, or ice applied locally.
-Do not chew hard food, and do not floss while wearing the spaces.
+You can manage pain with over-the-counter analgesic medication, or with home remedies, such as cold water or ice applied locally.
+Do not chew hard food, and do not floss while wearing the spacers.